Deck Upgrade Project Without Full Replacement

 Before and After: Deck Upgrade Project

-The remodeling work included:
+The Deck Upgrade work included:

 • New low-maintenance decking materials